 I remember those studies at the university when we would.
 But, still, I think it was a little bit stereotypical, stereotypically, like saying that this country does this, this country does that.
 But then when it comes to the real world, I don’t know, you have to be careful about choosing the right words, giving the right topic, just understanding the culture and people’s mentality.
 It’s such an art.

-I mean, of course, the core states kind of also from university, like what we learn there, it is true, like, every country has different values, has a different mentality.
-A different culture and a brand or, a company need to be irrespective of that.
-So, they need to kind of find a way to communicate around those, or in this kind of language, in this cultural language.
+I mean, of course, the core states from university, like what we learn there, it is true, like, every country has different values and has a different mentality.
+A different culture and a brand or a company need to be irrespective of that.
+So, they need to find a way to communicate around those, or in this kind of language, in this cultural language.

 How should beginners in affiliate marketing build their strategies?

 Maybe one of the last questions about affiliate marketing is because you work for a big company.
 What if, let’s say, I’m a representative of a small company that is just starting to emerge on the market.
 What could you recommend?
 What do I do with my affiliate marketing strategies?
 How do I build it?